Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 For cargo tanks, it is a preparation made so that it can be loaded with the next cargo without the danger of contamination.

-Inspection, maintenance or preparation for shipyard can be a good subject on why we perform this.
+Inspection, maintenance, or preparation for the shipyard can be a good subject on why we perform this.

 Tank Washing Machine and an open tank dome in a tanker ship.

-Companies are paying extra compensation to the crew involved in tank cleaning, though not all.
-The payment could be a per tank basis or a lump sum depending on the agreement.
+Companies are paying extra compensation to the crew involved in tank cleaning.
+The payment could be on a per-tank basis or a lump sum depending on the agreement.

-Each crew could get $100.00 every after successful tank cleaning procedure.
+Each crew could get $100.00 after a successful tank cleaning procedure.

 7. Hold Cleaning Bonus